 Insulin Resistance: Causes

-Your beta cells in your pancreas are in areas called the Islets of Langerhans.
+The beta cells in your pancreas are in areas called the Islets of Langerhans.
 Beta cells make and then release insulin, which is the hormone that controls the level of glucose (a type of sugar) in the blood.
-With insulin resistance the beta cells of your pancreas overcompensate and pump out a lot of insulin to compensate for it.
+With insulin resistance, the beta cells of your pancreas overcompensate and pump out a lot of insulin to compensate for it.
 When the pancreas can no longer pump out enough insulin you develop diabetes.

-No one knows for sure which comes first – the insulin resistance or beta cell dysfunction.
+No one knows for sure which comes first – insulin resistance or beta cell dysfunction.
 It is clear, however, that research shows insulin resistance precedes type 2 diabetes.

 Unlike blood pressure or cholesterol, it is difficult to measure insulin resistance.
 There are only two methods that provide a true measure of insulin resistance – the euglycemic insulin clamp and the minimal model analysis.
 Both methods are somewhat complex in one way or another.
 Neither test is suitable for routine clinical use.
 This is probably why your doctor will likely never mention insulin resistance.